Search

 Can Hepatitis C be cured?

-Yes, treatment therapies, which have a 95% or higher success rate in eliminating hepatitis C have been listed on the Pharmaceutical Benefits Scheme (PBS) and are available for all people living with hepatitis C over the age of 15 and who have a Medicare Card, in Australia.
+Yes, hepatitis C is curable.
+Treatment therapies have a 95% or higher success rate in eliminating hepatitis C are available in Australia.1 They are listed on the Pharmaceutical Benefits Scheme (PBS) and are available for all people living with hepatitis C over the age of 15 and who have a Medicare Card.2

 Can I pass on Hepatitis C to my family or household contact/s?